SeregPie/VueFort/README.md

 ### effect scope

-When the instance is created during a component's `setup` function or lifecycle hooks, the instance is linked to the component's lifecycle and will be automatically destroyed when the component is unmounted.
+When the instance is created during a component's `setup` function or lifecycle hooks, the instance is bound to the component's lifecycle and will be automatically destroyed when the component is unmounted.

 In other cases, the instance can be explicitly destroyed by calling the `$destroy` function.